An image of my face.

 Download CV

-I enjoy discussing and learning about Causal Inference Econometrics, Social Network Analysis, and Social and Economic Development (Education, Health, Labour).
+I enjoy discussing and learning about Causal Inference Econometrics, Machine Learning and Prediction for Social Good, Social Network Analysis, and Social and Economic Development (Education, Health, Labour, Tax).